 It is rare for a civil defendant to simply accept fault without a fight, and one of the most common techniques that defendants use to avoid liability for an accident is trying to shift blame onto the injured claimant.
 Unfortunately, if a court agrees with this kind of allegation from a defendant, it has the authority to reduce a plaintiff’s final damage award by the percentage of fault they are deemed to bear.
 If that percentage exceeds 50 percent, the court may bar them from recovery altogether.

 Another common complication in bike wreck cases in Murfreesboro—especially those in which plaintiffs fail to seek help from a qualified injury attorney—is failing to abide by the statute of limitations for their case.
 Under Tennessee Code §28-3-104, people wishing to file a civil claim have only one year after their accident occurs to file suit, or their case may be time-barred and they may be unable to pursue recovery for their related losses.
+However, if the driver who struck the biker was issued a traffic ticket at the time of the collision, this deadline may be extended to two years.

 Learn More by Talking to a Murfreesboro Bicycle Accident Attorney